melkor169/CP_Drums_Generation/README.md

 #### 1. Pre-processing

 -pre_process.py: Create CP representations using your own MIDI data.
 However, we offer the pre-processed dataset used in the paper (rar inside the folder).
-In that case you do not need to run this file.
+In that case you do not need to run this file. <br />
--post_process.py: Convert the CP data to one-hot encoding streams ready for training
+-post_process.py: Convert the CP data to one-hot encoding streams ready for training.

 #### 2. Training